 Are shoes enough to cause plantar fasciitis by themselves?
 Maybe.

-But combining a shoe that restricts motion and muscle activity in the foot with increased stress, especially compressive stress, on the arch certainly could.
+But combining a shoe that restricts motion and muscle activity in the foot with increased stress, especially compressive stress, certainly could.

 Plantar fasciitis, or better termed chronic plantar heel pain, is likely caused by a combination of: